brianhouse/sound_art/README.md

 #### Objectives
 - Incorporate sound and listening into studio practice
-- Gain proficiency with audio recording, editing, and synthesis technology and techniques
+- Gain proficiency with audio recording, editing, and real-time synthesis technology and techniques
 - Survey contemporary artists working with sound as a medium
 - Consider contemporary culture through sound-based epistemologies